darius/cant/guide.md

 communicating processes.
 The model I have in mind is E's yet again.

-To keep evolving the design without being held back by too much example code, better refactoring tools would help.
+To keep evolving the design without being held back by too much example code, it'd help to have better refactoring tools.
 (There's a beginning illustrated by [examples/search-for-list-pats.cant](https://github.com/darius/cant/blob/master/examples/search-for-list-pats.cant), but I had to manually edit the parts of the codebase that it found for